UNESCO Headquarters: Relations with France

 The land on which the building is built is the property of the French State.
 By a decree of 22 December 1952, it was assigned to the Foreign Ministry to put at the disposal of UNESCO.
 This was done by a lease for a term of 99 years, renewable at a nominal rent (1000 francs per year), near the end of the lease.
 In addition, the residence of this intergovernmental organization on the French territory is governed by a headquarters agreement that defines its privileges and immunities.
 Both agreements were signed in Paris in 1954, respectively on 25 June and 25 July.

 The French Parliament approved the lease by a law enacted on 6 August 1955, authorized the President of the Republic to ratify the Headquarters Agreement.
 The Headquarters Agreement entered into force on 23 November 1955.
 It was published by a decree of 11 January 1956.

-World Heritage Centre in Japan

-In December 2017, the 'Mt.
-Fuji World Heritage Centre, Shizuoka' was opened in Fujinomiya city.
-The appointed director was Atsuko Toyama, a 79-year old former bureaucrat of the Ministry of Education.
-Despite a striking building designed by world-famous architect Shigeru Ban, the Shizuoka World Heritage Centre quickly became a focus of controversy due to two out of five researchers quitting several months after the official opening, citing concerns of academic freedom and harassment.
-Notwithstanding continuing controversy, Shizuoka Prefecture and its governor Heita Kawakatsu have denied any wrong doing.